Get access to an advanced food database and let our carb calculator do the work for you.

 Hedia as a medical device software

 Hedia is a medical device software registered in the Danish Medicines board (Lægemiddelstyrelsen).
-Hedia has a CE-certification mark stating conformity with safety standards for products sold within the European Economic Area.
+Hedia has a CE-certification mark stating conformity with the EU directive for medical devices sold within the EU.